dmitrykolchev/stability.os/README.md

 <img width="1200" height="675" alt="eagle-bw" src="https://github.com/user-attachments/assets/26500e39-90a1-4cab-9f1e-09b0c09ec59f" />
 </div>

-# Run and deploy your Statility.OS
+# Run and deploy your Stability for React

 This contains everything you need to run your app locally.